 \section{Algorithm}

-In this section we demonstrate our algorithm to compute $M(\Ox_K)$ for a all cubic fields $K$ with bounded $|D_K|$.
-The data is presented in Figure~\ref{figure:data}.
-First we present some lemmas that help establish finite search bounds.
+In this section we present our algorithm to compute $M(\Ox_K)$ for a all cubic fields $K$ with bounded $|D_K|$.
+The data is shown in Figure~\ref{figure:data}.
+First we prove some lemmas that establish the finite search bounds used in the algorithm.